waynephillips/cloud-native-development/docs/devops/overview.md

 - Architecture Specialist (AS)
     - Manages appropriate tasks/deliverables for the project
     - Manages product reviews with stakeholders
-- Platform Team
+- DMC Platform Team
     - Oversees cloud operations and DevOps automation
-    - Assists dev teams with DevOps, automation and cloud infrastructure
+    - Provides guidance to dev teams around DevOps, automation and the cloud
     - Primary contributor to developing and maintaining DevOps cloud infrastructure templates and automation tools
     - Final approver prior to Production deployments in Continuous Delivery Pipeline
 - Lead developer